Yuka Saso: Professional career

 Saso turned professional in November 2019 after earning a LPGA of Japan Tour card for 2020.
 In late June 2020, she made her debut at the Earth Mondahmin Cup in Chiba where she placed fifth.

 Saso earned her first victory at the 2020 NEC Karuizawa 72.
 She then won the next event, the Nitori Ladies Golf Tournament.
 On June 6, 2021, she won the 2021 U.S. Women's Open in a playoff against Nasa Hataoka, her first major title, becoming the first Filipino to win the tournament.
 Saso, at age 19 years, 11 months, 17 days, matched Inbee Park (2008 U.S. Women's Open champion) as the youngest golfer to win the tournament.

-Starting the 2022 LPGA Tour, Saso would be representing Japan following her decision to keep her Japanese citizenship as per Japanese law on dual nationality.
+Starting with the 2022 LPGA Tour, Saso would be representing Japan following her decision to keep her Japanese citizenship as per Japanese law on dual nationality.

+Saso won her second U.S. Women's Open in 2024, defeating Hinako Shibuno by three strokes at Lancaster Country Club in Lancaster, Pennsylvania.

 Citizenship

 Saso held both Japanese and Filipino citizenship but was obliged to renounce one of her two citizenships by the time she turns 22 years old in 2023 as per Japanese nationality law.
 In November 2021, Saso announced her intention to keep her Japanese citizenship.
 She had completed the process by January 2022.

 Saso has represented the Philippines in international golf competitions until 2021 but started officially competing for Japan in 2022.
 Saso, however, feels connection to both her Filipino and Japanese heritage.